-Limited progress in increasing the coverage

-- and adequacy of the minimum income scheme.
+• Limited progress in increasing the coverage and adequacy of the minimum income scheme.
 It is now possible to apply for benefits irrespective of the place of residence.
 Earnings from one day and dual education contracts will be excluded from the means testing.
 Heating benefits for the 2016/2017 winter season were marginally increased.
-However, the extent of measures planned to increase the coverage and adequacy of the minimum income scheme does not correspond to the magnitude of poverty in the country and do not allow the - In consultation with social partners establish guidelines and criteria for setting the minimum wage. - Increase the coverage and adequacy of the minimum income scheme.
+However, the extent of measures planned to increase the coverage and adequacy of the minimum income scheme does not correspond to the magnitude of poverty in the country and do not allow the benefits to keep their safety net function over time.

+• Increase the coverage and adequacy of the minimum income scheme.